 Location: Cacibajagua, Florida (map available)

 The coastal city of Cacibajagua has a long, strange, and somewhat unpleasant history, filled with mysterious deaths, disappearances, and other bizarre occurances.
-Among the oddities are the network of unusual caves, and the massive forest in the northwest quadrant of the city limits - though the trees are all alive, a swath of the forest seems devoid of any other kind of life.
-Then there is the strange industrial area, and the scrap-yard.
+Among the oddities are the network of unusual caves, sightings of large wildlife in the northwest quadrant of the city limits, abandoned locations, local legends, and a secretive scrap-yard.

-On the surface however, Cacibajagua seems like a wonderful middle-sized city.
-Its diversified businesses have helped the city weather the turbulence of economics well, and even shown growth in some areas.
-The crime is kept fairly well contained in the south-west part of the city, which is also home to the handful of strip clubs, adult entertainment locations, and the best part of town for most illegal transactions.
+On the surface Cacibajagua seems like a wonderful middle-sized city.
+It's diversified businesses have helped the city weather the turbulence of economics well, and even shown growth in some areas, in part thanks to diversified businesses and a casino.
+The crime is kept fairly well contained in the south-west part of the city, which is also home to the cities handful of strip clubs, adult entertainment locations, and the best part of town for most illegal transactions.

 OOC note: Unless otherwise noted, All the information on the site is designed with the "general public" in mind (especially about locations and the character pages).
 It is from the aspect that if Joe Average were to walk into a city and ask around about things or read the papers, this is the information he'd find out.
 The word Cacibajagua roughly translates to 'Black Cave' from a Native American dialect.

 As in real life, the World of Darkness has an abundance of groups with a variety of interests and agendas.
 These groups form shadow alliances and accords regularly and break them just as quickly.
 It's a tangled web that is ever present and almost impossible to unravel.
 The question should never be "Are you paranoid?" rather it should be "Are you paranoid enough?"